 As we age, our lens becomes gradually opaque resulting in light rays blocked off from the retina.
-This condition is called cataract.
+This condition is called a cataract.
 Cataract is a normal ageing process.
 About half of those over the age of 60 will have some degree of cataract and hardly noticeable for many among them.
 However, diseases like diabetes, prolonged exposure to UV rays and hereditary predisposition hasten the cataract development resulting in vision problem in much young age.

 World Health Organisation Definition